CBDOO at your service

 Pain is generally classified into two categories according to its duration:

-Acute pain which corresponds to a real "alarm signal
+Acute pain, which corresponds to a real "alarm signal".

 It is an immediate, usually brief, sharp pain (examples of sharp pain: blow, pinch, contact with fire).

-Chronic pain or pathological pain.
+Chronic or pathological pain.

 Chronic pain is pain that has become established, i.e. pain that is frequent and present for more than 3 months.
 Chronic pain is a serious and disabling condition[1].